Jonty16117/Jonty16117/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡  I am a student pursuing Masters in Computer Science and working part-time as a DevOps engineer working on improving mediawiki softwares.
-Currently, I am focused on building DevOps pipelines and working with Linux environments. \
-🎓  I have a strong passion for exploring new technologies and developing software solutions and quick hacks. \
-🌱  I am constantly learning and striving to improve my skills in order to make the web a better place. \
+💻 Hey there!
+I'm a DevOps Engineer with a knack for CI/CD, cloud stuff, and automation.
+I'm also studying for my Master's in Applied Computer Science, diving into tech like Docker, Kubernetes, and AWS. 🌥️

+🎓 I’m super passionate about new technologies and love making things more efficient.
+Right now, I’m working on improving CI/CD for BlueSpice MediaWiki and automating all the things. 🚀

+🌱 Always learning and trying to get better at making things faster, cheaper, and cooler. 🚧🔧

-✍️  In my free time, I enjoy watching informative YouTube videos and playing football. \
+⚽ In my free time, you'll find me either watching fun tech videos or kicking a football around. ⚡

-💬  Feel free to reach out to me for pro bono consulting, volunteering, or engaging in interesting discussions. \
+💬 Want to chat, need pro bono consulting, or just want to geek out over tech?
+Hit me up! 😎

-✉️  You can contact me via email at jontykantiwal@gmail.com.
-I'll do my best to respond as soon as possible. \
+✉️ Drop me an email at jontykantiwal@gmail.com.
+I’ll get back to you ASAP! 📩
-📄  Please take a look at my Résumé for more details about me.
-I'm open to feedback and suggestions!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/Jonty16117/Jonty16117/main/assets/Night-Coding.gif" align="right"/>

 ### 🛠 &nbsp;Tech Stack